heart

 02

-The system is a closed-loop physical interface that renders a person’s heartbeat as synchronized, tactile feedback through a biomimetic form.
+The system is a physical interface that renders a person’s heartbeat as synchronized, tactile feedback.

 System components: